AlexMangiafico/march_madness_2025/README.md

 The `oddstrader_comparison.py` script compares the results of the simulation against actual betting odds data to evaluate how well the model predictions match up with real-world odds.

+DISCLAIMER: This comparison is purely for comparing the model's performance to outside predictions.
+This project as a whole is not advice for sports betting and has not been shown to outperform public markets.

 **Key Functions**:
 - Fetch and process betting odds data from external sources.
 - Compare model predictions with betting odds.